 38+16=1324.\frac{3}{8} + \frac{1}{6} = \frac{13}{24}.

-Adding fractions shows up whenever you combine parts of one whole.
-Common examples include recipes, measurement, probability, and algebra problems with rational expressions.
+Adding fractions shows up whenever you combine parts of one whole: recipes, measurement, probability, and rational expressions in algebra.
+The same common-denominator idea drives fraction subtraction too.

 Need help with a problem?